GitPushPullLegs/emailcontroller/README.md

 # emailcontroller

-A python library to facilitate email sending and reading.
+Used to facilitate interactions with an SMTP Server and IMAP Client.